zoxpx/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/async-dr/_index.md

 ## Overview

 With asynchronous DR, you can replicate Kubernetes applications and their data between two Kubernetes clusters.
-Here, a separate PX-Enterprisecluster runs under each Kubernetes cluster.
+Here, a separate {{< pxEnterprise >}} cluster runs under each Kubernetes cluster.

 * The active Kubernetes cluster asynchronously backs-up apps, configuration and data to a standby Kubernetes cluster.
 * The standby Kubernetes cluster has running controllers, configuration and PVCs that map to a local volumes.